andrewkliskey/unsplash-wallpaper/README.md

 Set an image from unsplash.com as your background, simple python script.

 ### Requirments
-Linux with Gnome Desktop Enviroment

-(Submit PR with other Desktop Enviroment's)
+Linux with Gnome Desktop Enviroment - (Submit PR with other Desktop Enviroment's)

-### Prerequisites
 [Unsplash API Key](https://unsplash.com/developers)

 ### Install